jonathonherbert/jonathonherbert.github.io/content/blog/cql-lang/index.md

 Before we begin: lots of credit here to [paperboyo](https://github.com/paperboyo), a product manager at the Guardian whose chip-related thoughts inspire a lot of the below 🍟

-## All that and a bag of chips
+## All that and a bag of chips [^1]

 Here are chips in the Guardian (and now the BBC's) open source image management tool, [**the Grid**](https://github.com/guardian/grid):

 ![grid-chips](grid-chips.gif)

 This is a neat feature.
 The tool's comprehensive search indicies are discoverable from the keyboard, as you're writing the search query.
 There a few drawbacks to the Grid's implementation, though.
 Chips can only be added at the front of the search.
 They're added _from_ the text input, but they're not a part of its value, and so you cannot navigate back to them with the caret to edit or remove them.
+Because of this, the way the caret moves between chips and the search input is unpredictable, and sometimes buggy.

 A similar pattern is used in **AWS EC2 instance search** (and elsewhere in the AWS dashboard), and although you cannot navigate between chips with the caret, it _is_ possible to navigate to them with the keyboard via the tab key, making keyboard-only input possible.

 ![aws-chips](aws-chips.gif)

-In [**Giant**](https://github.com/guardian/giant), the Guardian's open-source document ingestion and search platform, there's a more current implementation.
+[**Giant**](https://github.com/guardian/giant), the Guardian's open-source document ingestion and search platform, goes further.
 Alongside correct caret behaviour (but not selection behaviour – each chip is its own input, and selection cannot cut across chips or search terms), the chips are inline with the query, an affordance which implies that their order might be important.

 ![giant-chips](giant-chips.gif)